 The Revolt is directed by Shiro Moriani, whose previous works include the 1973 disaster movie Japan Sinks and the more similar historical drama Mount Hokkoda from 1977.
 The Revolt stars Ken Takakura as the stern-faced but softhearted Captain Keisuke Miyagi.
-Known as “Ken-san” by his fanbase, Takakura is best known for playing tough guy yakuza characters, like in the 1989 American film Black Rain.
+Nicknamed “Ken-san” by his fanbase, Takakura is known for playing tough guy yakuza characters, but his most famous role in the West comes from the 1989 American film Black Rain.
 Captain Miyagi is a different role for Takakura, but he fits the part nicely, emoting through stern glares and grunts.
 Fitting, since he’s also called as the “Japanese Clint Eastwood” who was known for his steely stares rather than his line delivery.

 The film opens in the spring of 1932.
 A soldier, Private Mizoguchi, sneaks out of the barracks in the middle of the night.
 The commanding officer, Captain Miyagi, is alerted and soon the hunt is on for the AWOL soldier.
 The search party soon finds Private Mizoguchi and offer him a simple solution – suicide.
 However, a struggle ensues and a sergeant is killed by accident.
 Captain Miyagi learns that Private Mizoguchi’s older sister, Karou (played by Sayuri Yoshinaga), is being sold off to a brothel by her poverty-stricken father.